 - Once the oil is hot, add fenugreek seeds, fennel seeds, mustard seeds, cumin seeds, and nigella seeds, and let them crackle for 3-4 seconds.

-- Add onions and fry until they turn slightly brown in color (6-8 minutes).
+- Add onions and fry until they turn slightly brown (6-8 minutes).
 Stir frequently at regular intervals.

 - Add ginger-garlic paste and fry until onions turn golden brown (4-5 minutes).